Day 1: Arrival in Venice

 Day 3: Day at Leisure & Departure

-In the afternoon you are met at your hotel by an assistant for a transfer by a water-taxi.
+In the afternoon you are met at your hotel by an assistant for a transfer by a private water-taxi.

 Day 3: Arrival in Florence

 Welcome to Florence!
-Upon arrival, your driver transfers you to the hotel for check-in.
+Upon arrival, your private driver transfers you to the hotel for check-in.
 The rest of the day is at your own leisure to relax after the trip.

 Day 4: Florence Sightseeing

-After breakfast in your hotel, meet with your guide and go on a comprehensive walking tour of Florence's highlights.
+After breakfast in your hotel, meet with your private guide and go on a comprehensive walking tour of Florence's highlights.